About Me and This Blog

 Hello, and welcome to my blog!
 My name is Umineko, and I’m a Japanese woman living in rural Japan.

 After spending time abroad, I came to truly appreciate the quiet charm, deep-rooted traditions, and everyday comforts of life in Japan.
-There’s something incredibly soothing about the rhythm of daily life here—quiet countryside moments, stories and customs woven into my hometown, little discoveries about what things really cost, and the timeless appeal of folklore and beauty rituals.
+There’s something incredibly soothing about the rhythm of daily life here, quiet countryside moments, stories and customs woven into my hometown, little discoveries about what things really cost, and the timeless appeal of folklore and social issues I consider problematic.

 The list of categories for this blog is as follows